OrganicityEu/organicityeu.github.io/docs/tools/sensinact/index.md

 </tr>
 </table>

-Since it is not possible to directly interact with resources, sensiNact provides access methods.
+Since it is not possible to directly interact with resources, Eclipse sensiNact provides access methods.
 The access methods that can be associated to a resource depend on the resource type, for example, a GET method can only be associated to resources of type Property, State Variable and SensorData.
 A SET method can only be associated to State Variable and modifiable Property resources.
 An ACT method can only be associated to an Action resource.
 SUBSCRIBE and UNSUBSCRIBE methods can be associated to any resources.

 <table>
 <thead>